schibsted/pingdom-status-page/README.md

 ## Deployment

-Pingdom Status Page only needs NodeJS to run.
+Pingdom Status Page only needs NodeJS and a writable and persistent file system to run.
 It's important to us that it runs anywhere, so it's easy to set up in an environment that preferably _isn't the one you're monitoring_.

 #### systemd